ibm-messaging/event-streams-samples/kafka-java-console-sample/README.md

 For help with additional deployment modes, please refer to our [connection guide](https://cloud.ibm.com/docs/services/EventStreams?topic=eventstreams-connecting#connecting).

 __Important Note__: This sample creates a topic with one partition on your behalf.
-On the Standard plan, this will incur a fee if the topic does not already exist.
+On the Classic and Standard plan, this will incur a fee if the topic does not already exist.

 ## Running the application